AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

     * If you had *Contacts* within your Platform segment, navigate to the **[!DNL Apps]** > **[!DNL Contacts]** page.
     ![Salesforce CRM screenshot showing the Contacts page with the profiles from the segment.](../../assets/catalog/crm/salesforce/contacts.png)

-    * Click a *Contact* and check if the fields are updated.
-You can see that each segment status in [!Salesforce CRM] was updated with the corresponding segment status from Platform, based on the [!UICONTROL Mapping ID] value provided during the [segment scheduling](#schedule-segment-export-example).
+    * Select a *Contact* and check if the fields are updated.
+You can see that each segment status in [!Salesforce CRM] was updated with the corresponding segment status from Platform, based on the **[!UICONTROL Mapping ID]** value provided during the [segment scheduling](#schedule-segment-export-example).
     ![Salesforce CRM screenshot showing the Contact Details page with updated segment statuses.](../../assets/catalog/crm/salesforce/contact-info.png)

     * If you had *Leads* within your Platform segment, then navigate to the **[!DNL Apps]** > **[!DNL Leads]** page.
     ![Salesforce CRM screenshot showing the Leads page with the profiles from the segment.](../../assets/catalog/crm/salesforce/leads.png)

-    * Click a *Lead* and check if the fields are updated.
-You can see that each segment status in [!Salesforce CRM] was updated with the corresponding segment status from Platform, based on the [!UICONTROL Mapping ID] value provided during the [segment scheduling](#schedule-segment-export-example).
+    * Select a *Lead* and check if the fields are updated.
+You can see that each segment status in [!Salesforce CRM] was updated with the corresponding segment status from Platform, based on the **[!UICONTROL Mapping ID]** value provided during the [segment scheduling](#schedule-segment-export-example).
     ![Salesforce CRM screenshot showing the Lead Details page with updated segment statuses.](../../assets/catalog/crm/salesforce/lead-info.png)

 ## Data usage and governance {#data-usage-governance}